 We pay your share in the form of guaranteed benefits and non-guaranteed benefits.
-Your policy has certain benefits that are guaranteed, such as the death benefit or the cash value (if applicable).
-Then in each year, the value of your policy may gradually increase with regular bonus.
-If Bonus Lock-in Option is exercised, the value of the bonus lock-in account may gradually increase with any interest credited.
+Your policy has certain benefits that are guaranteed, such as the death benefit, cash coupons or the cash value (if applicable).
+Then in each year, the value of your policy may gradually increase with regular bonus and interest.
 Finally, upon termination, you may also receive a final bonus.
 The amounts we pay you as regular bonus, interest and final bonus will depend on the performance of the participating fund.

 The value of the participating fund may go up and down sharply within days.
-Instead of sharing with you the profits or losses immediately, we may even out some short-term fluctuations.
+Instead of sharing with you the gains or losses immediately, we may even out some short-term fluctuations.
 This is called smoothing and we will explain it further in a later section.